- Core Argument

 - The Shift: From manual audit to automated compliance.

-- The Engineering View: Implementing "Automated Governance" where compliance rules (like MiFID II or HIPAA) are encoded as code.
-This allows for real-time auditing without manual bottlenecks.
+- The Engineering View: Implementing "Automated Governance" where compliance rules (MiFID II, HIPAA, SOX) are encoded as code.
+This enables real-time auditing without the manual bottlenecks that slow regulated industries to a crawl.

 Strategic Implication: The Engine of the Company

-For a CEO, the Target Operating Model is not an org chart.
-It is the engine of the company.
+For a CEO, the Target Operating Model isn't an org chart.
+It's the engine of the company.

 A well-designed TOM allows the business to absorb market shocks, integrate acquisitions, and launch new products without collapsing under its own weight.
 It bridges the gap between the Boardroom's ambition and the Engine Room's reality.

-If your strategy is to grow, you can hire more people.
+If your strategy is to grow, hire more people.
 If your strategy is to scale, you need to Architect the Model.

 Works Cited & Notes